Buckingham Fountain

 Reservations via Eventbrite are required.

 Housed under a glass dome, the Lincoln Park Conservatory’s greenhouse rooms were built between 1890 and 1895, and contain thousands of plants.
-Attractions include an extensive fern collection, a room full of dozens of orchid varieties and a 50-foot-tall rubber tree that’s more than a century old.
+Attractions include an extensive fern collection, a room overflowing with dozens of orchid varieties and a 50-foot-tall rubber tree that’s more than a century old.
 Located near the Lincoln Park Zoo, a walk through the conservatory is the perfect way to cap off an afternoon spent admiring animals, reptiles and birds.
 Be sure to make a free timed reservation online before you visit.

 • Museums